Horse leg protection: Knee boots

 Knee boots, also known as knee caps and knee pads, cover the front of the knees to protect from bangs and from falls which land on the knees such as slipping on pavement.
 They are strapped above the knee, drape across the front of the knee, and are loosely strapped below the knee to allow for the knee to bend while still being held in position.
 They may be made of felt, neoprene, or leather.

+Other boots

+There are a variety of other boot options, including brushing and tendon hybrid boots, "sports medicine" boots, and wraps designed to act similarly to a flatwork bandage.